keithbowes/webmention-plugin/README.md

 If it does already exist, it will update the information in the database.

+## Vouch support

+[Vouch](https://indieweb.org/Vouch) is supported but untested.
+If you want to test it and find any bugs, report them.
+Receiving Webmentions with Vouch is implemented according to the specification.
+To send a Webmention with Vouch, use the HTML5+ <var>data-vouch</var> attribute.

 ## Known issues

 1. It doesn't support all the MAY and SHOULD conditions of the spec.
 In particular: